arlionn/stata-pyforest/README.md

 Prequisites
 ---------------------------------

 pyforest requires Stata version 16 or higher, since it relies on the Python integration introduced in Stata 16.0.
 It also requires Python 3.x and the scikit-learn library.
-If you have not installed Python or scikit-learn, I would highly recommend starting with the (Anaconda distribution)[https://docs.anaconda.com/anaconda/]
+If you have not installed Python or scikit-learn, I would highly recommend starting with the [Anaconda distribution](https://docs.anaconda.com/anaconda).

 Installation